 Click on Details beside the invoice to review and post a draft invoice.
 The Draft invoice shows the line items for all charges in the invoice.
 There can be several subscriptions on the same invoice.
 The Posted Date field is blank.

 For Draft Invoices in a Pending or Ready state, you can make the following modifications directly on the Invoice:

 - Selectively post only some items which are in a Ready state and leave others in draft (see Posting Selected Charges below)

 Note: Projected Invoices are read-only and cannot be edited.
 However, a PDF can be generated and downloaded to a customer.

 Posting Selected Charges

 On a Pending or Ready draft invoice, you can select which charges for posting at a certain time and leaving others as they are.
-This is especially handy, for example, if you have pending purchases (for example, the "User Guide" product below) which you do not want to finalize yet but you would like to post the subscription ("Platinum Plan") now.
-You can even choose to post only some items from the subscription and leave the others alone.
+This is especially handy, for example, if you have pending purchases (for example, the "User Guide" product below) that you do not want to finalize yet but you would like to post the subscription ("Platinum Plan") now.
+You can even post only some items from the subscription and leave the others alone.

 You can also click between the Posting and Remaining tabs at the top of the invoice preview screen to see what the two invoices will look like once the selected charges have been posted.

 After you have committed the posted charges, the Draft Invoice will be updated to show only those charges which remain in Draft.